meschg/vue-stack-cesium/README.md

 ## Known issues

-- 3rd button text is not visible
+- 3rd button in AppBar does not show text
 - invalid assets urls of /assets /public when using dev or build
+- rebuild of cesium with vite-plugin-cesium in vite.config.ts not working
 - ?

 ## Project setup